 - who have received Oscar nomination in every decade from the 1960s through the 1990s...

 Robert De Niro

 , thought of as one of the greatest actors of all time, was born in Greenwich Village, Manhattan, New York City, to artists Virginia (Admiral) and Robert De Niro Sr.

 His paternal grandfather was of Italian descent, and his other ancestry is Irish, German, Dutch, English, and French.
 He was trained at the Stella Adler Conservatory and the American Workshop...

 Terry Crews was born in Flint, Michigan, to Patricia and Terry Crews, Sr. He earned an Art Excellence Scholarship to attend Western Michigan University and also earned a full-ride athletic scholarship to play football.
 Crews was an All-Conference defensive end, and was a major contributor on the 1988 MAC champion WMU Broncos...

 Best known as the fire breathing, blood splitting and larger than life co-founder of hard rock supergroup, KISS.
-Simmons was actually born Chaim Witz in Haifa, Israel in August, 1949 of Hungarian background and moved to New York as a young child.
-Like many American teenagers of the 1960s, he was influenced by a fascination with comic book super heroes...
+Simmons was actually born Chaim Witz in August 1949 in Haifa, Israel, the son of Hungarian Jewish parents, Flóra "Florence" (Klein or Kovács) and Feri Yechiel Witz.
+He moved to New York as a young child...

 Born on February 6th, 1962 in Lafayette, Indiana, USA.
 He grew up with strict religious teaching, but at the age of seventeen, left his town and headed to Los Angeles.
 Some time after, his long time friend Izzy Stradlin' joined him in LA and they started playing in some bands like Hollywood Rose and LA Guns...